PetrKryslUCSD/HowToUseJuliaWithSublimeText3/How-to-use-Julia-with-Sublime-Text-3.md

 Zeal can be brought up by commands specified through the **Command Palette**.
 Unfortunately I haven't found a way of making the Zeal window appear within the editor.
 On the flipside, searching the documentation is lightning fast with Zeal.

+## Additional useful packages

+### Wrap Plus Package

+Excellent for wrapping comments or markdown text [[link]](https://github.com/ehuss/Sublime-Wrap-Plus).
+It is capable of wrapping selections, which prevents annoyances such as wrapping comment text in a doc string that sucks in the code of the function being documented.

+### Markdown Editing Package

+Markdown plugin for Sublime Text.
+Provides a color scheme with robust syntax highlighting and useful editing features.